 The camera zooms in on a plane exit, illustrating Cooper’s jump from the plane.
 He jumped over stock footage of heavily forested hills… and the factual portion is over.
 The next half of the episode is trying to identify Cooper.

 Shots of planes taking off and wonderful footage of FBI computers, which look exactly like 1970s FBI computers should look.
 These computers apparently suggested Cooper jumped near a particular dam, which should have been well lit up.

 The sheriff of the county where this dam is talks in a very slow, laconic way about searching the area with aircraft.
 This is illustrated with footage of a helicopter flying over the area.
 It’s not very interesting, and Nimoy basically overrules the Sherriff (who thinks they would have found Cooper, were he there) by saying that Cooper could easily have avoided being spotted from the air.
 A survival expert goes walking through the woods, saying that someone with survival skills could walk through the woods.
-It’s hard to dispute this last one.
+It’s quite hard to dispute this last point.

-After the quite well-done opening half, this episode has taken a turn for the boring.
+After the very well-done opening half, this episode has taken a turn for the boring.
 Next up is Nimoy talking about how Cooper could have passed through a particular town because everyone was in church for the wedding of the music teacher of the local high school.

 Now tense music and a plane landing.
 Yes!
 Supposedly a light plane mysteriously rendezvoused with a boxy 1970s car in the week before the hijacking.
 Nimoy says that this is probably a furphy, but it does make for a few gripping minutes of TV.